Android-Piepaint/android-astro/src/content/posts/she.md

 (She is the one---) She is the one (That you never forget) that you never forget, </br>
 She is the Ferrari-made laptop you met </br>
-She's the reason (Oh, she must be the reason) why you fall into love for snaptop </br>
+She's the reason (Oh, she must be the reason) why you fall into love for snaptii </br>
 She'll always help you, no matter you want </br>

 # Ending